Steps for Schools

 Outfitted with Fitbits, each legislator’s steps are counted, and those steps earn cash to fund their schools’ walking programs or needed physical activity equipment.
-The top three steppers earn $3,000, $2,000, and $1,000 respectively, and every legislator averaging 10,000 steps per day in the month of February win $500 for playground or physical education equipment for the school of their choice.
+Legislators who average 10,000 steps per day in the month of February win $500 for playground or physical education equipment for the school of their choice.

 The High Five!
 Steps for Schools challenge is a nice way to burn off some steam during the busy session, but it has a serious side too.
 Steps for Schools has four goals:

 - To help lawmakers think about childhood health issues in Idaho